janhonkys/Digital-electronics-1/Labs/04-segment/README.md

 #### Cathodes

-LEDs light is ON, cathode is low, 0.
+LEDs light is ON, cathode is low, 0 V.

 | **Component** | **Pin** |
 | :-: | :-: |